cristian-5/Spin/ReadMe.md

 Stack Programming Language

-High level programming language for quantum computing based on C++, Swift and C#.
+High level programming language for research and quantum computing based on C++, Swift and C#.

+This language is also suitable for Biologists, Engineers, Mathematicians (Libraries in progress) and hobbyists.
+We aim to create a powerful language.

 The documentation contains the language syntax specification.

 - [**Syntax Specification**](Documentation/Syntax/)